 The dentist can recommend the best dental veneers near you to change the color or shape of teeth to improve appearance and functionality for patients suffering from issues with their teeth structure or dental health problems like cavities.
 Patients may also choose to have them because they want to alter their smiles for cosmetic purposes.

-What Are the Types of Veneers?
+What Are the Different Types of Veneers?
+Exploring Your Options

 You can choose between porcelain and resin or composite options when getting dental veneers.
 Porcelain veneers in Bayside, NY, tend to resist stains better than resin types, and they also provide better light-reflecting properties than the latter.
 It’s important to discuss the best choice with your dentist before you take any action, or it could be a regret that lasts a lifetime.

-Veneers Vs. Crowns; How Do They Compare?
+Veneers vs. Crowns: How Do They Compare?
+Understanding the Differences

 Crowns and veneers are cosmetic dental treatments that have many similarities but also a few differences.